 As their name suggests, awning windows open outward at a horizontal angle.
 Styles vary somewhat as to the placement of hinges and latches; many current models open with cranks, thought some simply push open.
-Different manufacturers produce differently designed awning windows—it all depends on your taste and budget.

 They have been used in traditional architectural styles across the country, but also work well in other settings.

 Remodeling tweets and photos posted daily.
 Join Us on Twitter